 When we know that there is a pelvic tilt due to a Leg Length Inequality, providing support to improve symmetry is the most effective treatment.
 When an anatomical difference in leg length affects the alignment of the pelvis and spine, chiropractic care should include the recommendation of an appropriate amount of heel-lift to raise the pelvis on the low side.
-The body can tolerate a small discrepancy and generally it is accepted that anything under 3mm difference is OK.
-The exception may be athletes (such as long distance runners), who spend many hours a day exercising and competing on their feet.
+The body can tolerate a small discrepancy, and generally, it is accepted that anything under 3mm difference is OK.
+The exception may be athletes (such as long-distance runners), who spend many hours a day exercising and competing on their feet.

 If the cause is partly or entirely a functional one due to foot pronation, then the use of orthotics to stabilize the feet must be incorporated into the correction.
 Only the standing postural exam, with careful evaluation of lower extremity alignment, permits this determination.

-Why are X-Rays so important?
+Why are X-Rays so necessary with leg length ineguality?

-How long does the correction take?
+How long does leg length inequality correction take?

 If a pelvic tilt is left untreated long enough, this will usually result in severe damage to the spine and especially the lower intervertebral disc.
 If this is the case, then the treatment may take some weeks or months as the functional changes required to evoke change and healing must happen gradually.